Best OBD2 Scanner for DIY Auto Repair

 - Bi-direction support to activate and test sensors and motors.

-If that is not enough, keep in mind that the YOUCANIC scanner does not require a yearly subscription as other professional-level tools do.
+If that is not enough, remember that the YOUCANIC scanner does not require a yearly subscription like other professional-level scanners.
 We believe that the YOUCANIC scanner offers the best OBD2 for the money for auto mechanics and DIYers.

-We have a ton of how-to video showing you how to troubleshoot car problems.
-Once you get the codes, the YOUCANIC technicians can help you with any questions you may have.
+We have many how-to videos showing you how to troubleshoot car problems.
+Once you get the codes, the YOUCANIC technicians can help.

 2. ELM 327 Bluetooth OBD-II Scanners

-A Bluetooth OBD-II adapter can pair with your phone and allow you to read and clear fault codes using your smartphone.
+A Bluetooth OBD-II adapter can pair with your phone, allowing you to read and clear fault codes using your smartphone.
 These Bluetooth adapters have many variations, including dongles such as Fixed OBD-II Adapter and BAFX Products Bluetooth Scanner.

 If you are looking for the cheapest way to read and clear your check engine light, an ELM327 Bluetooth adapter + a free OBD-II app (Android / iPhone) are the way to go.